diovisgood/agrocode/README.md

 That is why the solutions I posted were marked as: **"out of competition"**.

-There were 47 participants, only 36 of which were *"in competition"*, others, like me, have missed the deadline.
+There were about 50 participants, only 36 of which were *"in competition"*, others, like me, have missed the deadline.

 ## Baseline